rwnx/pynonymizer/README.md

 ### Examples

-You can see strategyfile examples for existing database, such as wordpress or adventureworks sample database, in the the [examples folder](https://github.com/rwnx/pynonymizer/blob/main/examples).
+You can see strategyfile examples for existing databases, in the the [examples folder](https://github.com/rwnx/pynonymizer/blob/main/examples).

 ### Process outline